dominique-vassard/seraph/guide/using_query_api.md

   Click on each keyword for more information (inputs, restrictions, etc.)

 ### Keyword order
-Keywords can be used in any order in order to give flexibility whne writing queries.
+Keywords can be used in any order in order to give flexibility when writing queries.
 But only `match`, `create` and `merge` can be used to start a query.

 ## Query syntax